adamhsparks/GSODR.data/README.md

 -----

 # Meta
-If you find bugs, please [file a report as an issue](https://github.com/adamhsparks/GSODRdata/issues).
+If you find bugs or have an idea to make this package better, please [file a report with us](https://github.com/adamhsparks/GSODRdata/issues).

 ## Code of Conduct